Coronavirus travel: Germany allows non-married couples to reunite | DW | 08.08.2020

 The partner living in Germany will also have to provide a formal visit invitation and the couple must sign a joint declaration, affirming the existence of their relationship.

-Additionally, separate German states still have separate rules to do with quarantining and compulsory testing that may apply to arrivals from non-EU "third countries."
+Additionally, each German state may have separate rules to do with quarantining and compulsory testing that may apply to arrivals from non-EU "third countries."
+A spokesman for the German Interior Ministry told DW on Saturday that travelers should check the official measures of the specific German state they plan to visit ahead of their arrival — and ensure compliance.

 "I am delighted that we are now able to make this work within a European framework," German Interior Minister Horst Seehofer wrote on Twitter.